-To enable the web server (Apache) to write files and directories in the Magento file system but to also maintain ownership by the Magento file system owner, both users must be in the same group.
-This is necessary so both users can share access to Magento files, including files created using the Magento Admin or other web-based utilities.
+To enable the web server (Apache) to write files and directories in the file system but to also maintain ownership by the file system owner, both users must be in the same group.
+This is necessary so both users can share access to Adobe Commerce files, including files created using the Admin or other web-based utilities.

-Create the Magento file system owner with a strong password.
-Magento file system owner is another term for the command-line user.
+Create the file system owner with a strong password. file system owner is another term for the command-line user.

-To create the Magento file system owner, enter the following command as a user with
+To create the file system owner, enter the following command as a user with

 1 adduser <username>